Randy Moss Rookie Cards

 Since the licensing split of 2015 Topps no longer has the license to print football product.
 Collectors sure do miss the Topps base product for football, it was a hobby favorite.
 You can see why this wonderful design offered to collectors.
 Great full action photo with simple, clean lines.
 Card back gives us full collegiate stats, commentary and player bio.
 The only foul on this one to me is the banner on the back where the player name is, what is that?
 A partial football?
 A dome?
 I don’t get it.
 But overall I still love this card.
 No parallels in this set.

 1998 Topps Chrome, Card No. 35 (shop eBay)

-The Topps Chrome is a much smaller set, only 165 cards compared to the 361 card set on the mother ship Topps.
-Design mimics the former in every way with the exception of the chrome technology of course and card number.
-One parallel for this set, the ever popular Refractors inserted 1:12 packs.
+The Topps Chrome is a much smaller set, only 165 cards compared to the 361 cards set on the mother ship Topps.
+The design mimics the former in every way with the exception of the chrome technology of course and card number.
+One parallel for this set, the ever-popular Refractors inserted 1:12 packs.

 1998 Topps Season Opener, Card No. 22 (shop eBay)

 This variant was offered in retail outlets only.
 It too only has 165 cards in the set and it has silver borders instead of the gold borders found on the mother ship.
 It has a silver foil stamp on the card front indicating “Season Opener.”
 No parallels are offered in this set.

 1998 Topps Stars, Card No. 66 (shop eBay)